skalunge1/Luxsoft/README.md

   iii) ReadInput.jave : Created to run the executable jar & pass the inputs from connectFourInput.properties

  **Note** : Successfully created executable jar & read the inputs from connectFourInput.properties file.
- However, running executable via program & passing inputs at run time from connectFourInput.properties is not completed as I tried but could not finish it.
+ However, running executable via program & passing inputs at run time from connectFourInput.properties is not completed as I tried but could not finish it on time.